The Los Angeles County Law Office of Robert S. Schriebman

 Robert S. Schriebman has authored twenty books on tax collection procedures of the IRS and State of California, including detailed manuals explaining the tax agencies to tax lawyers.
 He’s also lectured at New York University’s Institute on Federal Taxation, at USC’s Annual Tax Institute and is a retired professor of IRS Practice and Procedures at the University of Southern California (USC) Graduate School of Accounting.

-Put the knowledge and experience of the Law Office of Robert S. Schriebman to work for you by calling 877-824-1563 to schedule an appointment.
+Put the knowledge and experience of Robert S. Schriebman, A Professional Law Corporation to work for you by calling 877-824-1563 to schedule an appointment.
 We also invite you to learn more about Attorney Schriebman by “Googling” him.